-CONTACT BOB TO BE AN OSAL PRESENTER AND JOIN OUR TEAM, TODAY!
+CONTACT ADAM TO BE AN OSAL PRESENTER AND JOIN OUR TEAM, TODAY!

 OPERATION SAVE A LIFE DIRECTOR'S REPORT

 Greetings.
 Let me introduce myself.
 My name is Adam Gill.
 I am the new Operation Safe a Life Coordinator.
 When Bob had some personal things to take care of he asked me to step up.
 As you probably remember I have been helping Bob with OSAL for a while.
 Mike Bretzman who has also helped OSAL for years has agreed to come out of retirement to give me a hand.
 So as you can see our program is in good hands.

 The 20-21 school year was interesting to say the least.
 No one knew what would happen when shutdowns started in early 2020.
 Thankfully we had started working with Richard Freeburn to clean up the slideshow.
 We easily transformed it into a video that can be emailed to teachers and sent to students all over the state.
 While we look forward to getting our volunteers back into the schools it is great to have the video to make sure that kids still hear our information.

 Mike and I will be looking over all the information that Bob has collected over the last few school years and coming up with a game plan for the 21-22 school year.
 Watch Between the Lines and our Facebook page for new ideas and how tos.